brianchristy/SCAN/README.md

 ## **Contributing**

 Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -m 'Add a feature'`).
-4. Push to the branch (`git push origin feature-name`).
-5. Open a Pull Request.

-Ensure your code follows the project's style and passes all tests.
+Please fork the repository and submit a pull request with your changes.

 ---